tobiscr/application-connector-manager/docs/user/README.md

 #### Automatically by UCL

-If an external systems is registered for Kyma in BTP's UCL (Unified Customer Landscape), it's automatically configured by the Application Connector and able to send requests to Kyma workloads.
+If an external systems is registered for the Kyma Runtime in BTP's UCL (Unified Customer Landscape), it's automatically configured by the Application Connector and able to send requests to Kyma workloads.
 The Application Connector Modules includes a [`Runtime Agent`](components/00-10-runtime-agent.md) and acts as client of the UCL backend.
 It retrieves automatically the configuration of each external system and integrates it with Kyma.

-An example how a system can be registered in UCL and gets integrated into Kyma is provided in [this tutorial](tutorials/mode-ucl/README.md).
+An example how a system can be registered in UCL and gets integrated into a Kyma Runtime is provided in [this tutorial](tutorials/mode-ucl/README.md).

 #### Manually

 It is always possible to integrate any exernal system into Kyma by applying the configuration by hand.
-The steps for configuring a new external system are described in [this tutorial](tutorials/mode-manual/README.md).
+The steps for configuring and integrating a new external system in your Kyma Runtime are described in [this tutorial](tutorials/mode-manual/README.md).

 ## Architecture